koenraijer/koenraijer.github.io/_posts/Ideas.md

 ---
 TO DO:
 - Add section menu that shifts on scroll
-- Clean up citations / recommended
+- Clean up citations recommende
 PM Add guides section

+Done:
+- Added sidenotes in the margin

 VOEG TOE: CICERO VOORBEELD GEHEUGEN UIT GEHEUGENPALEIS